groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 The example above demonstrates how we can call methods on an object instance and you'll see this used in the rest of the tutorials.
 Be sure to try out the code above to see what it does!

-# Method calls on literal values
+# Classes and literal values
 Literal values are best thought of the value you would write down:

 * Boolean: